Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Smooth extension over a singular orbit and finite extinction time

 \subsection{\texorpdfsunitary{3}-invariant \texorpdfgtwo-solitons extending smoothly over \texorpdfstring{$\CP^2$}{CP\textasciicircum 2}}

-The main result for smoothly-closing~\sunitary{3}-invariant solitons is the following: \begin{theorem} Fix any $\lambda \in \R$ and $b>0$ and $c\in \R$.
+The main result for smoothly-closing~\sunitary{3}-invariant solitons is the following more technical version of Theorem \ref{mthm:smooth:closure}. \begin{theorem} Fix any $\lambda \in \R$ and $b>0$ and $c\in \R$.
 Then there exists a unique local \sunitary{3}-invariant \gtwo-soliton which closes smoothly on the singular orbit $\CP^2_1 \subset \Lambda^2_-\CP^2$ and satisfies

 where the leading-order terms of the $\hat{f}_i$ and $\hat{\tau}_i$ satisfy

 and

 respectively.
 The solution is real analytic on $[0,\epsilon) \times \sunitary{3}/\T^2$ for some $\epsilon >0$.